Updated and relevant for tax year 2020/21

 A trading company is defined in TCGA 1992, s 165A(3) as a “company carrying on trading activities whose activities do not include to a substantial extent activity other than trading activities”.

 It has always been understood that HMRC will regard any activity as not being substantial if it comprises less than 20% of the company’s activities.

 A business closes down and the shareholder takes the profit into their name.
 The amount of income tax charged in this is just 10%.
-Please note that the persona also receives an annual Capital Gains Tax allowances.
+Please note that the persona also receives an annual Capital Gains Tax allowance.

 Special purpose vehicle (SPV) — limited company